Carl Gustav Jung’s Life and Ideas

 In 1904, C. G. Jung, then senior physician at the psychiatric clinic of Eugen Bleuler, along with his then psychiatric assistant Franz Riklin, published for the first time on the so-called “association experiment.”

-The word association experiment is an experimental psychological test that can be traced back to such great names as Francis Galton, or Emil Kraepelin in the 19th century.
+The word association experiment is an experimental psychological test that can be traced back to such great names as Francis Galton or Emil Kraepelin in the 19th century.
 This method is known today as the Word Association Test (WAT).

 The method of the association experiment was simple.
 The patient was exposed to a set of words being asked to answer with a single associated word.
-The innovative method applied by Jung was searching for “what was not there”, why certain answers were distorted.
+The innovative method applied by Jung was searching for “what was not there” and why certain answers were distorted.
 Jung discovered that disturbed, illogical or peculiar responses stemmed from emotionally charged associations that were unconsciously repressed by the subject due to their disagreeable nature.

 Jung coined the term “complex” to describe these repressed emotional clusters.
-The word association experiment was the first scientifically based method supporting Freud’s psychoanalysis and in particular the mechanism of repression.
+The word association experiment was the first scientifically based method supporting Freud’s psychoanalysis and, in particular, the mechanism of repression.

-The test opened for Jung a fruitful academic career earning him the invitation to Congress at Clark University in Worcester, Massachusetts, in which he participated with Freud.
+The test opened for Jung a fruitful academic career, earning him the invitation to Congress at Clark University in Worcester, Massachusetts, in which he participated with Freud.

 Private practice and lecturing activities

 In 1913, between 1911 and 1913, Jung was president of the International Psychoanalytical Association.
-After braking with Freud, he gave up on his university career and opened his own private psychotherapeutic practice in his newly build haus in Küsnacht (Zurich).
+After braking with Freud, he gave up on his university career and opened his own private psychotherapeutic practice in his newly built haus in Küsnacht (Zurich).

 From 1933 to 1941, he lectured in psychology and served as a professor at the general sciences department of ETH Zurich.
 From 1944 until his death, he was a professor of medical psychology at the University of Basel (teaching ceased in 1945).